Holidays are there for a reason. Unwinding, relaxing and so much more. The body and, more importantly, the mind needs a recharge during a holiday.

 The information overload experienced during a school term needs to settle and we need to sift through what is important to store in our long term memory.
 We need to push that “refresh” button during our holidays.

-Now that the first week of school is over, and we’ve adjusted to the termly routine, we also have to face the prospects of exams, and those dreaded ongoing assessments.
-The reality is that exams are only a month away, mid-November.
+Now that the first week of school has started, and we’ve adjusted to the termly routine, we also have to face the prospects of exams and those dreaded ongoing assessments.
+The reality is that exams are only a few weeks away.
 Your child should be receiving their exam timetable fairly soon which is normally the wake-up call.

 Routine is the key to getting out of holiday mode.
 The quicker your daily routine falls into place, the quicker a new rhythm takes over and getting ready for exams won’t feel so daunting.